mwafrika/Bolg_App_Zuri_Training_Django/README.md

 Username = admin
 The password = josmwafrika789
+* In case the user forget his password he can still reset it and set a new password if he is registered in the system and the email is sent in the inbox to reset the password.
 * After the user is logged in to the system he/she should see the home page with some post.
-* When the title of the Post is clicked then you should see the specific post with the ability to delete, edit or comment on the specific post
+* When the title of the Post is clicked then you should see the specific post with the ability to delete, Create, edit and comment on the specific post
 * when the user is already loggin, He can not access the login or register page unless he logs out.